Lingokids is looking for highly qualified talent to reinforce its international growth

-Lingokids is looking for highly qualified talent to reinforce its international growth (Di mercoledì 10 marzo 2021) MADRID, March 10, 2021 /PRNewswire/
+Lingokids is looking for highly qualified talent to reinforce its international growth (Di mercoledì 10 marzo 2021) Comunicato stampa AdnKronos - politica - e - pa MADRID, March 10, 2021 /PRNewswire/ - Today, the startup ecosystem is an essential focus of job creation.
+Such is the case with Lingokids, ...it. ...
+Leggi su ultimora.news

-Today, the startup ecosystem is an essential focus of job creation.
-Such is the case with Lingokids, which currently has 21 positions open.
-Lingokids' forecast is to hire up to 30 new professionals in 2021.
-The current jobs offered align primarily with senior engineering profiles: Senior Backend Engineer, Senior Mobile Engineer (React Native), Senior Full Stack Engineer.
-There are also a few positions open in data, including Data Analyst, Marketing Data Scientist, and Data Engineer.
-Additionally, there are several openings in marketing, content, and human resources.
-The company, which specializes in English learning for young children, tripled its international growth in 2020 and now has more than 25 million families around the world using its app.
-Launched in 2016, ...
-Leggi su liberoquotidiano

-Today, the startup ecosystem is an essential focus of job creation.
-Such is the case with Lingokids, which currently has 21 positions open.
-Lingokids' forecast is to hire up to 30 new professionals in 2021.
-The current jobs offered align primarily with senior engineering profiles: Senior Backend Engineer, Senior Mobile Engineer (React Native), Senior Full Stack Engineer.
-There are also a few positions open in data, including Data Analyst, Marketing Data Scientist, and Data Engineer.
-Additionally, there are several openings in marketing, content, and human resources.
-The company, which specializes in English learning for young children, tripled its international growth in 2020 and now has more than 25 million families around the world using its app.
-Launched in 2016, ...
-Leggi su liberoquotidiano

 Advertising